What To Expect At An Appointment in Gainesville, FL

 - Wear a comfortable, two-piece outfit.

 - IV sedation – Intravenous or “conscious sedation” is a combination of medicines to help you relax (a sedative) and to block pain (an anesthetic) during the surgical procedure.
-IV sedation will make you feel very sleepy and relaxed and you may not remember the procedure afterward.
-Conscious sedation lets you recover quickly after your procedure.
+IV sedation will make you feel very sleepy and relaxed and you may not remember the procedure afterward

-- Oral sedation – you may choose to use a sedative during your procedure.
-It will make you feel relaxed and calm.
+- Oral sedation – a sedative in pill form to help you feel relaxed and calm.

 You can use any of these anesthesia options or none of them.
-Your information counselor and Physician will answer any questions you have about these options and you can decide which is best for you on the day of your procedure.
+The Physician will answer any questions you have about these options and you can decide which one is best for you on the day of your procedure.

 It is important for us to know how far into the pregnancy you are so that we can provide a safe and effective procedure.
-Every patient will receive an ultra sound or sonogram.
-A sonogram uses sound waves to view the pelvic area and does not hurt.
+Every patient will receive an ultrasound or sonogram.
+An ultrasound uses sound waves to view the pelvic area and does not hurt.

 We will check your temperature, blood pressure and pulse.
 We will also take a small sample of blood from your finger to test your iron and to determine if you have a negative or positive blood type.

 Blood Type / RH Factor